vitalik/django-ninja/docs/docs/tutorial/routers.md

 api.add_router("/blogs/", blogs_router)
 ```

-Now include api to your urls as usual and open your browser at `/api/docs` - you should see all your routers combined into single api:
+Now, include `api` to your urls as usual and open your browser at `/api/docs`, and you should see all your routers combined into a single API:

 ![Swagger UI Simple Routers](../img/simple-routers-swagger.png)